 You can read more about this exercise here.

-Affirmation and inspiration are the keys for the self care box.
+Affirmation and inspiration are the keys to the self-care box.
 It can be comforting to have something small, tangible, and beautiful in times of trouble.
 The box can be used as a resource and its ongoing creation can be therapeutic for the user.

 - Using a cardboard box and other art materials, decorate the box while keeping in mind that this will be the home for trinkets and small items of importance;

 - Decorate or line the box with positive affirmations.
 These can be self-generated, generated by group members, or found online.
 These can also be simply folded and put into the box to be read when needed;

 - Use the box for items that provide comfort like worry stones, pictures of friends or family, clips of quotes or poetry, pressed flowers, or treasured jewelry or things.
 Maybe even leave some movie vouchers or massage gift cards in the box to be used when you feel drained or low and need some self-care.
 (Self Care Box, 2011)

 You can read more about this exercise here.

 Self-criticism can make the act of creation difficult, and often that difficulty in finding the words to express your feelings is because you’re self-conscious of what you’ve written and how inadequate the expressions feel.
 By creating a poem out of words you choose without having to draw them from your head, you can create an un-self-conscious poem that molds pre-existing words to your own feelings.